 Scientific Animal Image Analysis (SANIMAL) Swing:

 To solve these deficiencies, it was clear that DataOrganize needed to be fully re-engineered and re-written from scratch.
 It was decided at first to simply replicate the output.txt created from DataAnalyze with limited new analysis.
 To begin engineering SANIMAL, a more modern language needed to be chosen.
 Three major languages were considered, C/C++, C#, and Java.
 C/C++ has the advantage of being efficient and supports a wide variety of libraries to create user interfaces.
 Unfortunately, C/C++ has compatibility problems when being deployed to a wide variety of operating systems such as Unix, Mac, and Windows.
 C# has the best user interface creation tools when being designed in Visual Studio.
 The language also supports modern language features such as data bindings and lambda functions.
 Unfortunately, C# is only compatible with Windows because it requires the .NET framework for execution so therefore also rejected.
 Finally, Java was considered for use in SANIMAL.
 Java supports a wide variety of operating systems including Unix, Mac, and Windows while also having a wide variety of user interface frameworks such as AWT, Swing, and JavaFX.
-One personal reason Java was considered is because I had taken a class, Compute Science 335: Object Oriented Development and Design the year before.
+One personal reason Java was considered is because I had taken a class, Computer Science 335: Object Oriented Development and Design the year before.
 This course teaches proper objected-oriented design principles as well as user interface design using Java’s Swing framework.
 For these reasons, Java was chosen instead of C/C++.

 The first version of SANIMAL addressed many, but not all problems inherent in the previously used software.
 More specifically, it had the following advantages: